How the Inflation Reduction Act could impact the Mississippi River

 A first take

 There's a lot to like.
 The bill includes significant new incentives for clean energy, agricultural conservation, electric vehicles, offshore wind production and environmental justice funding.
 And it would spur domestic manufacturing of clean energy technologies to accelerate our transition away from fossil fuels.

-In a bill of this scope, there will be provisions that we don't fully embrace.
-So far, we've been excited to sign on to an endorsement letter to support IRA's climate-smart agriculture investments, and look forward to supporting other river-positive aspects.
+We've been excited to sign on to an endorsement letter to support IRA's climate-smart agriculture investments, and look forward to supporting other river-positive aspects.

 What this bill could mean for agriculture, water quality and the Mississippi River

 Addressing climate change head-on is critical for the health of the Mississippi River, in part because of the link between climate and water quality.
 Unmitigated climate change is expected to supercharge runoff pollution in Minnesota by an additional 24% this century — an increase that would make achieving our state's clean water goals virtually impossible.

 Agriculture is a significant driver of this runoff pollution, and as Minnesota's recent climate change report shows, our state is not meeting our climate goals.
 Nor are we making progress on agriculture climate mitigation.

 That's why we're excited that the bill includes over $21 billion for climate-friendly agriculture, United States Department of Agriculture conservation programs and conservation technical assistance.

 What's more, several measures in the proposed legislation not only help address greenhouse gas emissions from the farm sector but will do so in a way that helps improve water quality, soil health and habitat.
 Specifically, the bill includes: